Umuzi-org/ACN-syllabus/content/projects/first-personal-website/website-javascript/_index.md

 ## Some advice

 - Website must be responsive to different screen sizes - use a mobile-first approach!
-  - Use CSS Grid (see tutorials below) to design your site and make it responsive
+  - Use CSS Grid (see tutorials below) to design your site and make it responsive.
-- Website must be developed using HTML and CSS Grid with a logical structure and naming conventions in your code
+- Website must be developed using HTML and CSS Grid with a logical structure and naming conventions in your code.
-- You can also add some Javascript to make things more interactive
+- You can also add some Javascript to make things more interactive.
 - Feel free to use icons, colours, pictures or organograms if you need to.
 - Make sure that your html passes through a [linter](https://validator.w3.org/).
 It is important to reduce errors and improve the overall quality of your code.
 - Start small and simple.
 Get the basic structure in first.
 Don't sit and obsess over choosing the right shade of green, or the perfect font.
 - Also, we'll be looking out for good developer habits.
 Please make sure you push your code often and your git commit messages actually make sense!
 - Try to avoid fancy flowery language, it's actually more impressive when people get straight to the point.
 Communicate clearly and efficiently.
 - Demonstrate attention to detail.
 Make sure your stuff is tidy.
 Use whitespace as needed.
 Make sure your pictures are not squashed or stretched.
 - This is not a creative writing exercise.
 Please tell the truth about your abilities and experience.
 If you did not do a job then do not list it.
-This should be obvious but... some people's children

 ### Links